NishantTomer5601/Vacation-email-auto-response-app/README.md

 # Vacation-email-auto-response-app.

-This repo is being made as a part of Listed's online assessment round.
+This repo is being made as a part of Listed's online assessment round..

 # Rules stated by the Company for the assessment are as follows: